-If the certification the employee provides is incomplete or insufficient, the HR representative will advise the employee of the deficiencies in writing and the employee will be allotted seven (7) additional calendar days (unless not practicable under the circumstances despite the employee's diligent good faith efforts) to cure the certification.
+If the certification the employee provides is incomplete (~~blank entries~~) or insufficient (~~vague or non-responsive answers~~), the ~~Human Resources Department~~HR representative will advise the employee of the deficiencies in writing and the employee will be allotted seven (7) additional calendar days (unless not practicable under the circumstances despite the employee's diligent good faith efforts) to cure the certification.
 Failure to provide complete and sufficient certification could result in a denial of the employee's FMLA leave request.

-Furthermore, upon the employee's authorization pursuant to HIPAA, the HR representative may contact the health care provider for purposes of clarification and authentication of any medical certification.
+Furthermore, upon the employee's authorization pursuant to HIPAA, the ~~Human Resources Department~~HR representative may contact the health care provider for purposes of clarification and authentication of any medical certification.
 Oklahoma County will, under no circumstances, utilize the employee's direct supervisor when making such contact.
 Despite Oklahoma County's ability to make such contact, it remains the employee's sole responsibility to provide the employer with a complete and sufficient certification, and a failure to do so could result in a denial of the employee's FMLA leave request.